Trump’s ‘Salute to America’ cost double the usual for Fourth of July, GAO says

 “The Government Accountability Office’s report confirms what we knew all along: the president was willing to spend millions of dollars of taxpayer funds — expenses that weren’t budgeted for and roughly doubled what was spent in previous years — to meet his extravagant demands,” Democratic Sens.
 Patrick J. Leahy (Vt.), Tom Udall (N.M.) and Chris Van Hollen (Md.) said in a joint statement.
 “And now, the Trump administration is at it again.”

-The lawmakers, who requested the GAO report, said they have requested the watchdog agency determine what the costs will be for this year’s event.
+The lawmakers, who requested the GAO report, said they have requested the watchdog agency determine what the costs will be for this year’s event, which will take place on the White House’s South Lawn and the Ellipse.

 Trump administration officials defended their orchestration of last year’s event.